damalis/full-stack-proxy-nginx-cakephp-for-everyone-with-docker-compose/README.md

 ### Website

 You should see the "Welcome to CakePHP..." page in your browser.
-If not, please check if your PHP installation satisfies Cakephp's requirements.
+If not, please check if your PHP installation satisfies CakePHP's requirements.

 ```
 https://example.com